asem187/build-odoo-bot/README.md

 - Optional local vector index for documentation
 - Built-in multi-agent orchestrator routing messages to CRM or accounting agents
 - Centralized logging and global error handling for stable operation
+- Optional streaming responses via WebSocket when using the `X-Stream` header

 ## Folder Structure
 - `src/` – application modules